dennisbirch/simple-analytics-reader/README.md

 If that's not the case, or you prefer to build your web app with another language, you can use the documentation in the query.php file to guide your web app development project.

 ##### Endpoint file
 Once your web app is available, you need to let SimpleAnalytics Reader know where it is by creating a text file named "Endpoint.txt" at the project folder's top level.
-If you open the SimpleAnalytics Reader in Xcode before having done so, you'll see a placeholder for that file in red in the Project navigator.
-After you create the file in the specified location, the placeholder should appear as a normal file reference.
+Then add the file to the project, selecting the "Create folder references" option.

 ##### Running and debugging
 With those two steps complete, you are ready to begin running SimpleAnalytics Reader.